IzzOnLineV2/plugin_example/README.md

 👉 https://devapi.smartapibox.com/swagger-ui/index.html#/Plugins/uploadPlugin

 Once uploaded, your plugin will be available immediately, and its endpoints will be registered dynamically.
+For security reasons, you can only upload plugins from the SmartApiBox sandbox environment.
+Your plugin could be automatically disabled.
+Simply re-upload it to enable it.

 ### 7. 📤 Publish your plugin
-When you’re ready, submit your plugin JAR for review.
+When you’re ready, submit us your plugin JAR for review at https://www.smartapibox.com/plugins/submit.
+(NOT AVAILABLE YET)

 If approved, it will be published to the official SmartApiBox production platform and made available to all users.